-While we were staying on the Far North Coast of New South Wales recently we decided to take a visit to the very picturesque Fingal Head Lighthouse and Dreamtime Beach for a photo expedition and a bit of well earned R&R.
+While we were staying on the Far North Coast of New South Wales recently, we decided to take a visit to the very picturesque Fingal Head Lighthouse and Dreamtime Beach for a photo expedition and a bit of well-earned R&R.

-Luckily it was a weekday and outside of holidays season, as I can’t imagine you’d get to park too close otherwise.
+Luckily it was a weekday and outside of holiday season, as I can’t imagine you’d get to park too close otherwise.
 The car park that leads to the walking track going up to the Fingal Head Lighthouse takes about 20 or so cars.